Sage-Bionetworks/SynapseShinyApp/README.md

-Basic Shiny application for use on Sage Bionetwork's Synapse web portal.
+Basic Shiny application for use on Sage Bionetworks' Synapse web portal.

 ## Credits